HL7/davinci-crd/input/pagecontent/cards.md

 ### Coverage Information Response Type
 <div class="modified-content" markdown="1">
 This response type uses a <a href="https://cds-hooks.hl7.org/2.0/#system-action">systemAction</a> to automatically update the order or other resource in the CRD client with an extension that conveys information related to the coverage of the order.
-This response type **SHALL NOT** use a card.
+As discussed on the [home page](index.html#cmsdiscretion), the functionality of this response type has been enhanced to allow directly returning a prior authorization number as part of a CRD response.
+Regardless of the content, this response type **SHALL NOT** use a card.

 Support expectations for this hook by CDS services are as follows: